 With the long-lasting effects of the COVID-19 pandemic—stemming from WDW’s temporary closure in 2020 and countless guests canceling their trips due to travel restrictions and safety concerns—only time will tell how this unique (to say the least!) situation will impact WDW crowds going forward.

 January Disney World crowds start off with a bang—New Year’s Eve is quite possibly the busiest single day of the year at WDW!
 After the new year celebrations fade, the EPCOT International Festival of the Arts (my personal favorite annual EPCOT festival!) begins.

-Star Wars Day (May the Fourth be with you), the continuation of the EPCOT International Flower and Garden Festival, and Easter festivities (which do draw a lot of crowds) sum up the special happenings during April.
+The continuation of the EPCOT International Flower and Garden Festival and Easter festivities (which do draw very large crowds) sum up the special happenings during April.
 Low crowds, warm temperatures, and special seasonal events make April such an enjoyable month at WDW.

 Memorial Day Weekend marks the (unofficial) start of summer at WDW—and in the past few years, this weekend has been quite eventful!
 From the grand opening of Pandora – The World of Avatar to the kickoff of a recent “Incredible Summer” campaign of special offerings, Memorial Day Weekend is a very exciting (but busy) time of year.
 But, in early-mid May, you can enjoy some great pool weather with moderate crowds while the EPCOT International Flower and Garden is still taking place.